Plan your Wi-Fi network with NetSpot Wi-Fi site survey tool

 A good WiFi network plan is supposed to answer these questions:

-With NetSpot WiFi planning tool the aforementioned questions can be answered pretty precisely by creating a predictive design.
+With NetSpot WiFi planning tool — one of the best WiFi planning software tools — the aforementioned questions can be answered pretty precisely by creating a predictive design.

 When planning to deploy a wireless network, think of how many clients it is going to serve, how heavy the traffic will be, how many access points it is going to need and where exactly, how much throughput you want the network to provide.
 Consider the following factors for successful implementation of a wireless network for your business: